ggruenspan/ggruenspan-portfolio/README.md

 ### Built With

 - React - A JavaScript library for building user interfaces.
-- Jquery - A fast and lightweight JavaScript library designed to simplify DOM manipulation and event handling in web development.
 - React-icons - A library that provides a collection of customizable icons for React applications.
 - React-scroll - A library that provides smooth scrolling functionality to React applications.